Hussienfahmy/MeFab/README.md

 =====
 todo add the maven bacge here

-Floating Action Button but MOVEABLE and EXPANDALBE with up to 3 actions
+Floating Action Button but MOVEABLE and EXPANDALBE

 Based on the power of [MotionLayout](https://developer.android.com/training/constraint-layout/motionlayout) MeFab can change the fab positions while moving it around the screen giving you a butiful design and user friendly experience for user and developer